affinidi/affinidi-ssi-dart/README.md

 ## Supported Key Management

-Affinidi Dart SSI package supports the following key management solutions for securely managing keys associated with the digital wallet.
+The following key management solutions are supported for securely managing keys associated with the digital wallet:

 - **BIP32** - a standard for creating Hierarchical Deterministic (HD) wallets and generating multiple keys from a single seed.
 It primarily supports the secp256k1 elliptic curve.